INFORMATION WE COLLECT

-Most of the information we collect is used to help deliver the services that our clients and customers request.
-It also may permit us to design and offer specific products and services that will be useful to our clients, our clients’ customers, and our customers, or that provide benefits, additional value or discounts.
+Most of the information we collect is used to help deliver the services that our client requests.
+It also may permit us to design and offer specific products and services that will be useful to our clients, and our clients’ customers that provide benefits, additional value, or discounts.

 We will only use your personal information when we have a lawful basis for doing so.
 We have explained below each lawful basis for using your personal information, and the purposes for which we use your personal information.

-- Performance of a contract: we need to use your personal information, such as Identity, Contact and Financial Data for the purposes of performing a contract you have entered into with us.
-For example, to process monthly/annual subscription payments; to set up new clients and provide support services.
+- Performance of a contract: we need to use your personal information, such as Identity, Contact and Financial Data for the purposes of performing a contract you have entered with us.
+For example, to process periodic subscription payments; to set up new clients and provide support services.

 - Necessary for our legitimate interests: we use your personal information for ongoing business purposes, for example, we may use your Identity, Contact and Technical Data to understand our customers, develop our products and services and recommend appropriate services.

-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third-party direct marketing communications to you via email.
-You have the right to withdraw consent to marketing at any time by contacting us using the details set out in our Contact Us section above.
+Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email.
+You have the right to withdraw consent to marketing at any time by contacting us using the details set out in our Contact Us section below.

 HOW WE SHARE YOUR INFORMATION